MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

     >**Note**: Wait for the new tenant to be created.
 Use the **Notification** icon to monitor the deployment status.

-#### Task 2: Activate Azure AD Premium P2 trial
+#### Task 2: Activate Microsoft Entra ID Premium P2 trial

-In this task, you will sign up for the Azure AD Premium P2 free trial.
+In this task, you will sign up for the Microsoft Entra ID Premium P2 free trial.

 1. In the Azure portal, in the toolbar, click the **Directory + subscription** icon, located to the right of the Cloud Shell icon.